alextrzyna/loreos-releases/README.md

 ### macOS

-1. Download `LoreOS-macos.dmg` from the releases directory
+1. Download `LoreOS-macos.dmg` from the [Releases page](https://github.com/alextrzyna/loreos-releases/releases)
 2. Double-click the DMG file to mount it
 3. Drag the LoreOS app to your Applications folder
 4. Double-click LoreOS to run the game

-**✅ Signed and Notarized**: Starting with v0.3.4-alpha, the macOS app is properly signed with an Apple Developer ID and notarized by Apple.
+**✅ Signed and Notarized**: The macOS app is properly signed with an Apple Developer ID and notarized by Apple.
 You should not see any security warnings when opening the app.

 **Note for Apple Silicon Macs**: The app is a Universal build and will run natively on both Intel and Apple Silicon Macs.

 ### Web Version

-1. Download `LoreOS-web.zip` from the releases directory
+1. Download `LoreOS-web.zip` from the [Releases page](https://github.com/alextrzyna/loreos-releases/releases)
 2. Extract the ZIP file
 3. Host the files on a web server (local or remote)